Ready for some engaging fraction games and activities to help upper elementary and middle school math students master those fraction concepts?

 Just select the links to head to the posts you’re interested in!

-Fraction Card Games and Activities
+Fraction Games with Card Activities

-Playing Go Fish with Fraction Cards: just like the traditional Go Fish card game, students play this fraction version by asking other players for fractions equivalent to their own.
+Just like the traditional Go Fish card game, students play this fraction version by asking other players for fractions equivalent to their own.
 Then they ‘go fish’ if they don’t get the card they ask for.
 This is fantastic equivalent fraction practice!
 Directions and examples are in the post.

-Quick and Easy Game for Adding Fractions: Make One:
+Quick and Easy Game for Adding Fractions: Make One

 Make One is another fraction card game where students must ask players for certain fraction cards (or cards equivalent to the fraction card).
 In this game, they’re asking for cards that will help them to ‘make one’ when added to a card(s) in their hand.
 You can access these cards through the post.

-Fraction Partnering Cards
+Fraction Games with Partnering Cards

 This fraction post explains how to use fraction partnering cards or grouping cards when you want to randomly group students.
 This fraction activity can be used ANY time of year, especially when you’re NOT teaching fractions, as a way to bring fractions into math class in a different way.
 Using fraction cards that focus on different concepts helps students keep fractions fresh all year:-)